-What is in the National Water Account?
+What is the National Water Account?

-The National Water Account reports on the volumes of water traded, extracted and managed for economic, social, cultural and environmental purposes.
+The National Water Account discloses information about water stores and flows, water rights and water use.
+It also reports on the volumes of water traded, extracted and managed for economic, social, cultural and environmental benefit.

 Why are we doing it?

-What is new?
+What is water accounting?

 The National Water Account is the result of strong collaboration between the Bureau and Australian, State and Territory governments, agencies, water utilities and other agencies.